 When designing a "Green" package, one must assess not only the material type and material content, but the mode of transport and the ease of recyclability.
-At UFP Technologies, we work with companies of all sizes in the search to develop and implement sustainable packaging solutions.
+At MFT-CKF, we work with companies of all sizes in the search to develop and implement sustainable packaging solutions.
 Listed below are some common guidelines to use when evaluating a packaging design for its environmental impact.

 - Design to reduce packaging material use while still protecting products.

-Independent studies have shown that molded pulp reduces G forces significantly and dampens vibration more effectively than many packaging alternatives, yet takes up less space.
+Independent studies have shown that molded pulp reduces G forces significantly and dampens vibration more effectively than many packaging alternatives yet takes up less space.

 - Eliminate the use of restricted materials ozone-depleting substances (ODS) in packaging materials.